veo-labs/openveo-core/docs/developers/logger.md

 # Use OpenVeo logger

 By default OpenVeo core creates one logger named **openveo**.
-You can use it directly :
+You can use it directly:

 ```javascript
 process.logger.silly('Silly log');